 Voice App Operations, Maintenance, and Management

 When we recognize that app performance is important to voice app user experience and that AI-based systems are different, another question arises.
-How are we managing our voice apps, maintaining and updating them over time?
+How are we overcoming these challenges, quickly, comprehensively, and repeatably?

 In the past, we had several software packages specifically related to performance management, monitoring, logging, and alerting.
 However, these tools were all created for the old model where we had known computing environments that were stable.

 The serverless and AI model for computing environments introduce new variables that the old applications do not address.
-That is why Bespoken has developed a set of monitoring, validation, and diagnostic tools purpose-built for voice apps and AI environments.
+That is why Bespoken has developed a set of automated testing and monitoring tools built exclusively for voice apps and AI environments.

-When Your Voice App Matters, Performance and Validation Are Essential
+When Your Voice App Matters, Performance Is Essential

 Are you confident your voice app is working right now?

 Your testing from last week may no longer be a valid indicator of expected app performance today.
 If you are a hobbyist, app performance may not be that important.
-But any voice app that people really care about requires performance monitoring and continuous validation.
+But any voice app that people really care about requires continuous testing and monitoring.

 Additionally, sign up for one of our webinars as we do a deep dive on skill testing and automation.
 These are essential elements to achieve high performance and quality.
-You can register here for a webinar the week of December 11th or 17th.
+You can register here!